OpenPonk/openponk.github.io/docs/dev/gui.md

 ![](../figures/gui/gui.png)

-DynaCASE window with highlighted important models
+OpenPonk window with highlighted important models

-* DCWorkbench - top level window of DynaCASE
+* DCWorkbench - top level window of OpenPonk
 * topMenu - menu bar providing basic project operations
 * DCNavigator - sidebar displaying all models available in the opened project
 * DCEditor - composition of other widgets representing an opened diagram.
 DCEditors are organized as Spec Tabs